AnnaSyme/LGtutorial/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 One measure is the N50, a number that indicates how large the contigs are (although, have the contigs been joined correctly)?
 Another measure is to see if expected gene sequences are found in the assembly, using a tool called BUSCO.
-For a discussion on these and other methods, see ["Wang, W. et al. The draft nuclear genome assembly of Eucalyptus pauciflora: a pipeline for comparing de novo assemblies"](https://academic.oup.com/gigascience/article/9/1/giz160/5694103)
+For a discussion on these and other methods, see {% cite Wang2020%}.
 > >
 > {: .solution}
 {: .question}